What is asthma?

 - The lining of the airways becomes swollen or inflamed.

-- The cells that line the airways produce more mucus, which is thicker than normal.
+- The cells that line the airways produce more mucus, which is thicker than normal and clogs the airways.

 What are the most common symptoms of asthma?